Stettiner-Valley/LetMeHelp/user-client/README.md

 * Linux (x64): `wails build -platform linux/amd64`
 * Windows (x64): `wails build -platform windows/amd64`

+To enable debugging and devtools, pass `-debug` to the build command.

 Binaries will be available under `src/letmehelp/build/bin`.
 Copy the binary to `test-environment/opt`.